 Now, however, members of the West Yorkshire-based Northern Cave Club (NCC) are preparing to celebrate its 50th anniversary with a get-together above the surface.

 A reunion of NCC adventurers past and present is taking place at Clapham Village Hall in the Yorkshire Dales on May 18.

-The anniversary party is being organised by Ruth Smith, from Farsley, Leeds.
+The anniversary party is being organised by Ruth Smith, who comes from Farsley in Leeds.

-Her late father, Alan “Drus” Drury, was a member of the club until his death in 1996.
+Her late father, Alan ‘Drus’ Drury was a long-standing member of the club until his death in 1996, aged 49.

-She said: “It should be a great event – there are certainly a lot of memories to share.”
+“It should be a great event – there are certainly a lot of memories to share!”

 Another 50 or so former members, though, have still to be found.

-Its intrepid members have also been instrumental in putting countries such as Mexico and Vietnam on the world’s caving map.
+Members have also been instrumental in putting places such as Mexico and Vietnam on the caving map.